Medicare Supplement Plans in Colorado

 Then, Alex pays the Part A deductible to be admitted to the hospital.
 The Part A deductible is $1,364 per benefit period.
 So, if Alex has a heart attack in 3 weeks, he’s going to pay the Part A deductible AGAIN!

-On top of the Part A deductible, Alex is responsible for 20% of expenses racked up in the hospital.
+On top of the Part A deductible, Alex is responsible for 20% of expenses.

 The total for Alex breaking his leg would be several thousand dollars.
 So, one trip to the hospital is more expensive than the annual premium on a Medigap plan.